root-project/root/README/ReleaseNotes/v608/index.md

 - Re-enabled support for TMapFile (and libNew).
 (ROOT-8454)
 - Prevent leak of TProtoClass (when there is multiple dictionary, for example for STL collections).

+## I/O Libraries

+- Significantly improved the scaling of hadd tear-down/cleanup-phase in the presence of large number histograms and in the presence of large number of directories.

 ### TTree Libraries

 - Resolved O(N^2) scaling problem in ```TTree::Draw()``` observed when a branch that contains a